-Class Length Percent of total portfolio & cash Stocks, bonds, notes and other evidences of indebtedness of the Commonwealth of Virginia 60 months of less 75% Stocks, bonds, notes and other evidences of indebtedness of the United States 60 months or less 100% Stocks, bonds, notes and other evidences of indebtedness of any county, city, town, district, authority or other public body of the Commonwealth of Virginia 36 months or less 75% Legally authorized stocks, bonds, notes and other evidences of indebtedness of any city, county, town or district situated in any one of the states of the United States.
-36 months or less 75% Savings accounts or time deposits (CDs) in any bank or savings and loan association within the Commonwealth of Virginia 24 months or less 60% Repurchase Agreements 12 months or less 20% Banker's Acceptances 12 months or less 10% Prime Quality Commercial Paper 270 days or less 35% with a 5% per issuer limit
+Class Length Percent of total portfolio & cash Stocks, bonds, notes and other evidences of indebtedness of the Commonwealth of Virginia 60 months of less 75% Stocks, bonds, notes and other evidences of indebtedness of the United States 60 months or less 100% Stocks, bonds, notes and other evidences of indebtedness of any county, city, town, district, authority or other public body of the Commonwealth of Virginia 60 months or less 30% Legally authorized stocks, bonds, notes and other evidences of indebtedness of any city, county, town or district situated in any one of the states of the United States.
+36 months or less 75%

-Class Length Percent of total portfolio & cash High Quality Corporate Notes 36 months or less 50% Certificates representing ownership in either treasury bond principal at maturity or its coupons for accrual periods 36 months or less 25% The Local Government Investment Pool (LGIP) N/A 100% Open End Mutual Funds N/A Maximum 20% in any one fund.
+Class Length Percent of total Savings accounts or time deposits (CDs) in any bank or savings and loan association within the Commonwealth of Virginia 24 months or less portfolio & cash 60% Repurchase Agreements 12 months or less 20% Banker's Acceptances 12 months or less 10% Prime Quality Commercial Paper 270 days or less 35% with a 5% per issuer limit High Quality Corporate Notes 36 months or less 50% Certificates representing ownership in either treasury bond principal at maturity or its coupons for accrual periods 36 months or less 25% The Local Government Investment Pool (LGIP) N/A 100% Open End Mutual Funds N/A Maximum 20% in any one fund.
 Prior 3 year history must exceed internal performance by 25bps, net of mgmt fee.
 The State Non-Arbitrage Pool (SNAP) N/A 100% of bond proceeds or debt related reserve account Negotiable certificates of deposit and negotiable bank deposit notes 24 months or less 25% External Management Contract 3 years or less 25% of net balance of pooled investments, using lowest portfolio amount as target point.
 Prior 3 year history must exceed internal performance by 25bps, net of mgmt fee.
+Bonds and other obligations issued, guaranteed or assumed by the International Bank of Reconstruction and Development, the Asian Development Bank, or by the African Development Bank. (§2.2-4501) 36 months or less 15%